friedger/clarity-bitcoin/README.md

 3. Bitcoin block header either as hex or as a tuple
 4. Merkle proof

+The header object has the following properties using the reverse hex of the shown values in the bitcoin explorer:
+- version: (buff 4)
+- parent: (buff 32)
+- merkle-root: (buff 32)
+- timestamp: (buff 4)
+- nbits: (buff 4)
+- nonce: (buff 4)

 ### Verification Functions for Transactions in Bitcoin Block

 The verification happens in two steps: